kottans/frontend/README.md

 and should prepare yourself to find new friends and to invest a lot in this friendship (as you should in any friendship).

-Final task of this course will be to split into groups and create new courses like that (and we’ll never stop).
+The final task of this course will be to split into groups and create new courses like that (and we’ll never stop).

 #### Our Basic Rules

-* Respect each other.
+* Respect for each other.
 * [There is no such thing as a stupid question][wiki-stupid-question].
 * Each person learns with their own speed, has different background and personality, please respect this.